Homegear/node-blue-doc/docs/creating_nodes/cpp_code_files.md

                    const PVariable &metadata)
 ```

 This method is called on any variable update to system variables, metadata variables and subscribed peer variables.
-To get peer variable updates, you need to subscribe them by calling `subscribePeer(uint64_t peerId, int32_t channel, const std::string &variable)`.
+To get peer variable updates, you need to subscribe them by calling [`subscribePeer`](#subscribepeer).
 As `subscribePeer` doesn't require inter-process or inter-node communication, it already can be called within `init`.

 !!! note
     System variables and metadata variables don't require subscription.